FDA tentatively approves Merck's copycat of Sanofi's Lantus

 After Lantus's U.S. patent expired in 2015, Sanofi had hoped to revive diabetes drug revenue that had declined due to pricing pressure and competition, by launching a follow-on product called Toujeo in March that year.
 Toujeo raked in 649 million euros in sales last year.

-Eli Lilly & Co's Lantus biosimilar, Basaglar, won tentative FDA approval in August 2014 but litigation brought by Sanofi delayed final approval to December 2016.
+Eli Lilly & Co's Lantus follow-on biologic, Basaglar, won tentative FDA approval in August 2014 but litigation brought by Sanofi delayed final approval to December 2016.
 Lilly agreed to pay Sanofi royalties as part of the settlement.

 Basaglar generated $86.1 million in sales last year.